-Q: What does the colour scheme / size of branches / size of leaf indicate?
+Q: What does the size of branches or leaves indicate?

-A: Our database currently contains 2,235,364 species, representing almost all living species (apart from viruses).
-If the species you are searching for isn't there, it could be because it is known by a different scientific (latin) name.
-It could also be that the species you are looking for is a subspecies of a leaf that is on the tree.
-For example, domestic dogs are a subspecies of wolf, so do not appear as a separate leaf on our tree.
+A: Our database currently contains 2,235,338 species, representing almost all known living species.
+Whilst to the best of our knowledge, ours is the most comprehensive tree of life explorer out there, there are still many things you won't find here.
+We do not show viruses such as COVID-19 because it is not known where to place them on the rest of the tree of life, and some question whether viruses count as living things at all.
+We do not show many extinct species at this time (so you won't find dinosaurs here yet).
+If the species you are searching for isn't there, it could also be because it is known by a different scientific (latin) name.
+It could be that the species you are looking for is a subspecies of a leaf that is on the tree.
+For example, domestic dogs are a subspecies of wolf, so do not appear as a separate leaf on our tree - though you can actually search for the domestic dog on our tree and get to the grey wolf leaf, the same might not be true of other subspecies and certainly not for domestic breeds.
+Some commonly used names to describe groups of life (e.g. reptiles) don't correspond to a single clean location on the tree of life.
+To use a scientific expression, they are not 'monophyletic'.
+In the case of reptiles, crocodiles are more closely related to birds than they are to turtle.
+So it's not possible to cut a single branch from the tree and say that this branch is the reptiles - you'd either end up getting birds as well, or you'd be missing out some other reptiles.
+This means that 'reptiles' isn't really a single place on the tree and you can't currently search for it.
 Finally, there are some species that are so difficult to place on the tree that they have been temporarily omitted from the Open Tree of Life, from where we obtain much of our information.
 For some popular groups, such as the kinglet family of birds (which includes the goldcrest, we have attempted to graft these back onto the OneZoom tree, but for some other groups, such as the Nerillidae family of polychaete worms, we have not.
 Basically, if you can find your species on the Open Tree of Life browser, it should be on the OneZoom tree.
 If you have exhausted all possibilities, we may be able to help if you email us.

 Q: The tree is wrong!